The Anthropology Department is pleased to announce our spring 2020 awards:

 PLEASE NOTE –

-ALL SUMMER 2020 courses will be online
+ALL SUMMER 2020 courses are online - link to Web Registration

 Some classes will be completely asynchronous (meaning all is posted, you can do your class at a convenient time for you)